diskoverdata/diskover-docs/source_files/tags_application_methods_intro.md

 ___
-### Methods for Tag Application
+### Methods for Tags Application

-The following sections describes the various methods for tag application within Diskover.
+The following sections describes the various methods for tags application within Diskover.